sarahhlandis/FitnessFinder-REST-API/readme.md

 - amenities model
     - The ```amenities``` model does not have any direct relations to any other tables.
 - facilities model
-    - The ```facilities``` model is the main table which houses the information of the other tables.
+    - The ```facilities``` model is the main table which houses the information of some connecting information of some of the other tables.
 It has three foreign keys:
     >
     ```python
     facility_type = db.Column(db.Integer, db.ForeignKey("facility_types.id"), nullable=False)